What this page is — and what it isn't

 Invalidation

 Why it's destabilizing: When a therapist questions your reality or minimizes harm, it replicates the original injury.
 Trauma work requires witnessing — not investigation, not debate.
-If you leave sessions feeling less certain about your own experience than when you arrived, that's not therapy.
+If you leave sessions feeling less certain about your own experience than when you arrived, that isn't therapy.
 That's re-traumatization.

 Pathologizing protection